Korean, Edit

 ○ Night: Pfr spontaneously converts to Pr

-○ Sufficiently long memory may prevent photoreversibility
+○ Sufficiently long night may prevent photoreversibility

-○ Life Cycles and Circadian Rhythms : Synchronize with environmental cues
+○ Life Cycles and Circadian Rhythms: Synchronize with environmental cues

 ○ Signal transduction pathway not yet known